Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 A Host needs to protect data against access by any third party.
 This sequence diagram is about high volume data encryption at the Host.
-For that purpose, Host and OPTIGA™ establish a unique key for local data encryption/ decryption.
+For that purpose, Host and OPTIGA™ Trust M establish a unique key for local data encryption/ decryption.
 Host generates a random secret once and uses it for lifetime to derive the actual secret used for encrypt/decrypt of local data by the Host.